 My teaching experiences:

 I have taught writing and literature at several schools—some of them large state universities, others small liberal arts colleges.
-One was an inner city school, another was a community college, and the rest were big public universities and small private colleges.
+Some were in the inner city, others surrounded by farms.

-In addition, I have worked in a variety of settings.
-I was an editor at a couple of organizations.
-I tutored students in academic writing centers.
+I have also worked in other settings.
+I was an editor at a world organization.
+I also tutored students in academic writing centers.
 I have freelanced as an editing and writing consultant.
-And last but not least, I have taught writing workshops at The Writers Place in Kansas City.
+And last but not least, I have taught creative writing workshops at The Writers Place in Kansas City.

-I love working with writers because I share their struggle to write.
+I love working with writers because I share their struggle to make "a thing of beauty."
 I know their thought process, their triumphs and failures.
 I become the student I teach, but at the same time, I try to be a knowledgeable guide.
 I have studied writing for nearly a lifetime.
 I love the enthusiasm of young writers and can't imagine a life without writing in it.
 What more could a writing teacher wish for?